Kota-Jagadeesh/amFOSS/Task-09/README.md

 - ✅ **Syntax Errors:** I successfully resolved all the syntax errors in the code.
 - ✅ **Background & Text Colors:** The background color was changed to black, and the text color was updated to yellow as required.
 - ✅ **Keyboard Port Address:** I corrected the keyboard port address based on the x86 architecture.
+- ✅ **Inverted text input:** I completed this part by changing some code in the looping statement.
 ---

+## MY OUTPUT
 <img src="output.gif" width="600"/>